Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Simulations

 \subsection{Illustris}

-The Illustris suite of simulations are based on the Voronoi moving-mesh code \citep[\textsc{Arepo}:][]{arepo,arepo_public}.
-We adopt the largest volume box dubbed Illustris-1, which has a box length of $L$ = 75 \hmpc{} on a side \citep{illustrisa,illustrisb,illustrispub} and focus on snapshot 68.
-This volume is filled with 1820$^3$ particles for both DM and gas, resulting in initial particle masses of $m_{\rm DM}$ = $6.3\times10^6 M_\odot$ for the DM and $m_{\rm g}$ = $1.3\times10^6 M_\odot$ for the gas.\\
+The Illustris suite of simulations are based on the Voronoi moving-mesh code \citep[\textsc{Arepo}:][]{arepo,arepo_public} where the dark matter particles are treated with a Lagrangian approach while the baryons are evolved as an ideal gas on a moving Voronoi tessellation grid.
+The dark matter evolution uses the TreePM \citep{1995xu}, a method that uses a particle-mesh code \citep{1981csup.book.....H,1997astro.ph.12217K} for long-range interactions while short-range interactions are handled by a separate hierarchical algorithm \citep{1986Barnes}.
+We adopt the largest volume box with the highest resolution dubbed Illustris-1, which has a box length of $L$ = 75 \hmpc{} on a side \citep{illustrisa,illustrisb,illustrispub}.
+We focus on snapshot 68, corresponding to $z$ = 2.
+This volume is filled with 1820$^3$ DM particles and an equal number of gas elements, resulting in initial masses of $m_{\rm DM}$ = $6.3\times10^6 M_\odot$ for the DM particles and $m_{\rm g}$ = $1.3\times10^6 M_\odot$ for the gas elements.\\

 The Illustris simulations do include star and black hole formation and should therefore be more realistic than Nyx.
-For the star formation model, a Chabrier initial mass function was used and starforming gas was modeled using an effective equation-of-state with a fixed density threshold for star formation of 0.13 cm${^-3}$.
+For the star formation model, the \citet{2003Chabrier} initial mass function was used and starforming gas was modeled using an effective equation-of-state with a fixed hydrogen number density threshold for star formation of 0.13 cm$^{-3}$.
 Additionally, the Illustris model includes descriptions for kinetic feedback by galactic winds due to supernovae.
 This is implemented both globally throughout the star forming gas where particles are launched freely in a random direction until they reach a density threshold, as well as locally by stochastically launching gas particles that receive energy from nearby stellar particles.
 For AGN feedback, Illustris employs a two-state model.
-Energy is released both radiatively by heating the gas close to the central black hole within a fixed mass scale and mechanically based on the bubble model from \citet{sijacki2007}.\\
+In the quasar-mode, energy is released radiatively by heating the gas close to the central black hole within a fixed mass scale.
+The mechanical radio-mode model is based on \citet{sijacki2007}, with particular parameters set by matching smaller scale simulations with observed data \citep{2011Gu,2013Behroozi}.\\